 (a) The provisions in this subsection apply to an unlicensed applicant for employment and an unlicensed employee, if the person's duties would or do include face-to-face contact with a client.

-(1) An agency must conduct a criminal history check authorized by, and in compliance with, Texas Health and Safety Code (THSC), Chapter 250 (relating to Nurse Aide Registry and Criminal History Checks of Employees and Applicants for Employment in Certain Facilities Serving the Elderly or Persons with Disabilities) for an unlicensed applicant for employment and an unlicensed employee.
+(1) An agency must conduct a criminal history check authorized by, and in compliance with, Texas Health and Safety Code (THSC), Chapter 250 (relating to Nurse Aide Registry and Criminal History Checks of Employees and Applicants for Employment in Certain Facilities Serving the Elderly or Persons with Disabilities, or Persons with Terminal Illnesses) for an unlicensed applicant for employment and an unlicensed employee.

-(2) The agency must not employ an unlicensed applicant whose criminal history check includes a conviction listed in THSC §250.006 that bars employment or a conviction the agency has determined is a contraindication to employment.
+(2) The agency must not employ an unlicensed applicant whose criminal history check includes a conviction listed in THSC §250.006 that bars employment, or a conviction the agency has determined is a contraindication to employment.
 If an applicant's or employee's criminal history check includes a conviction of an offense that is not listed in THSC §250.006, the agency must document its review of the conviction and its determination of whether the conviction is a contraindication to employment.

 (3) Before the agency hires an unlicensed applicant, or before an unlicensed employee's first face-to-face contact with a client, the agency must search the

-nurse aide registry (NAR) and the employee misconduct registry (EMR) using the DADS Internet website to determine if the applicant or employee is listed in either registry as unemployable.
+nurse aide registry (NAR) and the employee misconduct registry (EMR) using the HHSC website to determine if the applicant or employee is listed in either registry as unemployable.
 The agency must not employ an unlicensed applicant who is listed as unemployable in either registry.

-(4) The agency must provide written information about the EMR to an unlicensed employee in compliance with the requirements of §93.3(c) of this title (relating to Employment and Registry Information).
+(4) The agency must provide written information about the EMR to an unlicensed employee in compliance with the requirements of 40 TAC §93.3(c) (relating to Employment and Registry Information).

 (5) In addition to the initial verification of employability, the agency must search the NAR and the EMR to determine if the employee is listed as unemployable in either registry as follows: